 Here's what you can do if this happens to you:

-- If the balance transfer is denied – Simply ask the card issuer to reconsider.
-The reason why you were denied can be the deciding factor.
+- If the balance transfer is denied – Simply ask the card issuer to raise your credit limit.
+If you explain the reason why, you just may get what you ask for.

 - If it's due to lack of available credit – Try resubmitting with a lower amount.
-If your first problem hasn't been solved (transferring the old balance), you might consider another card.
+Or you might consider another card.
 Just make sure you have sufficient income and credit score for that card.
 Keep in mind that each hard inquiry impacts your score by about 5 points.

 Laura is an editor and writer at CreditCards.com.
 She has written extensively on all things credit cards and works to bring you the most up-to-date analysis and advice.
 Laura's work has been cited in such publications as the New York Times and Associated Press.
 You can reach her by e-mail at firstname.lastname@example.org and on Twitter @creditcards_lm.